 Placing dental implants with precision is now much easier thanks to the 3D Cone Beam.
-Since Scottsdale dentist, Dr. Rod Gore, wants to know precisely where to place your dental implant, he will use this innovative technology to get a 3D image of your entire skull.
-The 3D Cone Beam will allow him to determine the correct angle, rotation, depth, width, and height of both the implant and the color-matched restoration.
+Since Scottsdale dentists, Dr. Rod Gore and Dr. Whitney Sebree, wants to know precisely where to place your dental implant, he will use this innovative technology to get a 3D image of your entire skull.
+The 3D Cone Beam will allow them to determine the correct angle, rotation, depth, width, and height of both the implant and the color-matched restoration.
 This will allow the implant to fit so well within your mouth that it will be indistinguishable from the rest of your teeth.
 Until the arrival of Sirona’s Galileos Cone Beam technology, dental scans were conducted in 2 dimensions.

 "Just visited Shawna at Dr. Gore's office.
 Been working with her for nearly 10 years and she has made an incredible difference with my oral health."- D.B. / Yelp / Sep 20, 2016